 His commitment to public service extends well beyond his private practice.
 Jay has served on the Board of Directors of several organizations, including: the National Academy of Elder Law Attorneys (NAELA), an association of 4,000 elder law attorneys (1995-2001); The National Elder Law Foundation, an organization which examines and qualifies certified elder law attorneys (1996-2002); HARC, a multi- service organization in Greater Hartford that serves people with intellectual disabilities and their families through support, education and advocacy (2004-2007), and the Connecticut Chapter of the Alzheimer’s Association (2006-2011).
 Jay has also served on the Advisory Board of General Electric Center for Financial Learning (1999-2005).

-Additionally, Jay is a founding member and past president (2005-2006) of the Special Needs Alliance, a national network of disability lawyers, and a past president of the Northern Connecticut Chapter of the Alzheimer’s Association (1997).
+Additionally, Jay is co-founder and past president (2005-2006) of the Special Needs Alliance, a national network of disability lawyers, and a past president of the Northern Connecticut Chapter of the Alzheimer’s Association (1997).

 In 1999, Jay was inducted as a Fellow of the National Academy of Elder Law Attorneys, acknowledging his “exceptional contributions to meeting the needs of older Americans,” as well as being “recognized by peers as a model for others, and an exceptional lawyer and leader.”
-Only 76 attorneys have received this national honor since 1989; Jay is 1 of 2 Connecticut attorneys selected as Fellows of the Academy.
+Only 102 attorneys, nationwide, have received this national honor since 1989; Jay is 1 of 2 Connecticut attorneys selected as Fellows of the Academy.

 In 2007, Jay was named a Connecticut Super Lawyer by Super Lawyers magazine in cooperation with Connecticut magazine.
 Super Lawyers magazine names the top 5% of attorneys in each state, based on scores from their peers and through independent research.